tahoe-lafs/tahoe-lafs/docs/specifications/mutable.rst

 These are just like the SDMF case, but:

-* we actually take advantage of the Merkle hash tree over the blocks, by reading a single segment of data at a time (and its necessary hashes), to reduce the read-time alacrity
+* We actually take advantage of the Merkle hash tree over the blocks, by reading a single segment of data at a time (and its necessary hashes), to reduce the read-time alacrity.
-* we allow arbitrary writes to the file (i.e. seek() is provided, and O_TRUNC is no longer required)
+* We allow arbitrary writes to any range of the file.
-* we write more code on the client side (in the MutableFileNode class), to first read each segment that a write must modify.
+* We add more code to first read each segment that a write must modify.
   This looks exactly like the way a normal filesystem uses a block device, or how a CPU must perform a cache-line fill before modifying a single word.
-* we might implement some sort of copy-based atomic update server call, to allow multiple writev() calls to appear atomic to any readers.
+* We might implement some sort of copy-based atomic update server call, to allow multiple writev() calls to appear atomic to any readers.

 MDMF slots provide fairly efficient in-place edits of very large files (a few GB).
-Appending data is also fairly efficient, although each time a power of 2 boundary is crossed, the entire file must effectively be re-uploaded (because the size of the block hash tree changes), so if the filesize is known in advance, that space ought to be pre-allocated (by leaving extra space between the block hash tree and the actual data).

-MDMF1 uses the Merkle tree to enable low-alacrity random-access reads.
-MDMF2 adds cache-line reads to allow random-access writes.
+Appending data is also fairly efficient.

 Large Distributed Mutable Files
 ===============================

-LDMF slots use a fundamentally different way to store the file, inspired by Mercurial's "revlog" format.
-They enable very efficient insert/remove/replace editing of arbitrary spans.
+LDMF slots (not implemented) would use a fundamentally different way to store the file, inspired by Mercurial's "revlog" format.
+This would enable very efficient insert/remove/replace editing of arbitrary spans.
 Multiple versions of the file can be retained, in a revision graph that can have multiple heads.
 Each revision can be referenced by a cryptographic identifier.
 There are two forms of the URI, one that means "most recent version", and a longer one that points to a specific revision.

 Metadata can be attached to the revisions, like timestamps, to enable rolling back an entire tree to a specific point in history.

 LDMF1 provides deltas but tries to avoid dealing with multiple heads.
 LDMF2 provides explicit support for revision identifiers and branching.

 TODO
 ====